Aayush1597kumar/vityarthiproject2025/README.md

 ## pomodoro technique
 ### overview: the program help students to do affective study and the method used in the program is pomodoro technique . the pomodoro technique is helping student to study effectively each study session is of 25 minute and there is a break of 5 minutes and again same cycles begin upto 4 times then 15 minute of break now its upto user whether they again continues  or not.

-the feature of the progrm are as follow : it gives a countown timer . it tells when you have started the pomodoro clock  and when you have ended the clock . it has a alarming system as well so that during study session the student should focus and alarm ring itself and tells abot the break and study session
+the feature of the progrm are as follow :<br>
+it gives a countown timer .<br>
+it tells when you have started the pomodoro clock  and when you have ended the clock .<br>
+it has a alarming system as well so that during study session the student should focus and alarm ring itself and tells abot the break and study session <br>

-there are various tools used in the program : we have used date and time module . we have used time module . we have used winsound module . we have defined a function .
+there are various tools used in the program :<br>
+we have used date and time module .<br>
+we have used time module .
+we have used winsound module . we have defined a function .